skoona/sknlinechart/README.md

  * 5. In general state methods are the public api with or without getters/setters
  *    and the renderer creates the displayable objects, applies state/value to them, and
  *    manages their display.
+ *
+ * Critical Notes:
+ * - if using maps, map[string]interface{}, they will require a mutex to prevent concurrency error cause my concurrent read/writes.
+ * - data binding creates new var from source var, and its the new var that should be shared as it is synchronized to changes in bond data var.
+ */
+ */
+ */
+ */
  */
 ```